 Some other common lab tests include:

 At Brookhurst Animal Medical Center, we understand that your pet is a member of your family, and we want to ensure that they receive the highest level of care.
-If you have any questions or concerns about our lab testing, feel free to call our office or ask your vet at your next appointment.
+If you have any questions or concerns about our lab testing, feel free to call our office or ask your vet in Anaheim at your next appointment.